shamos13/Java_database/README.md

 The system uses a secure password hashing method to ensure user credentials are protected:

-- The `PasswordValidator` class hashes passwords using a cryptographic hash function (e.g., SHA-256).
+- The `PasswordValidator` class hashes passwords using a cryptographic hash function (Bcrypt).
 - Passwords are never stored in plain text.

 ---